-The Company has a \$40 million unsecured revolving line of credit with a bank.
-This facility is renewable annually and terminates on September 30, 2021.
-Borrowings under this facility bear interest at the one-month LIBOR rate (0.14763% at December 31, 2020) plus 150 basis points.
-The Company is charged one-quarter of a percent (0.25%) per year on the unused portion.
-At December 31, 2020, the Company was in compliance with the terms and covenants of the credit facility, which remains unused.
-At December 31, 2019, the Company was in compliance with the terms and covenants of a previous credit facility.
+Throughout 2020 and during 2021 the Company had a \$40 million unsecured revolving line of credit with a bank.
+This facility terminated on September 30, 2021.
+On January 7, 2022, the Company entered into a new \$40 million unsecured revolving line of credit agreement with a different bank that expires January 7, 2024.
+Borrowings under this new facility bear interest at either 1) the Bloomberg short-Term Bank Yield Index - 1 month plus 150 basis points, or 2) a fluctuating rate per annum equal to the greater of (i) the Bank's prime rate or (ii) the federal funds rate plus 50 basis points.
+The Company is also charged one-quarter of a percent (0.25%) per year on the unused portion.
+Had this agreement been in effect at December 31, 2021, the Company would have been in compliance with the terms and covenants of the credit facility.
+At December

+31, 2020, the Company was in compliance with the terms and covenants of the previous credit facility.